McDonald's recipe for success may need focus on consumers, workers

 | LOS ANGELES

-The company signalled its plan for a fresh start after reporting another quarter of disappointing financial results.
+The company signaled its plan for a fresh start after reporting another quarter of disappointing financial results.
 It declined to provide further details ahead of the announcement.

 Easterbrook has helped forge previous restructuring plans at the world's largest hamburger chain.
 They include simplifying complicated menus, flattening management structure, closing hundreds of underperforming restaurants and removing important human antibiotics from its chicken production.